West Damar language

 West Damar, or North Damar, is an Austronesian language of Damar Island, one of the Maluku Islands of Indonesia.
-In spite of rather low cognacy rates with its neighboring languages, it can be classified as part of the Babar languages based on qualitative evidence.
+In spite of rather low cognacy rates with its neighboring languages, it can be classified as part of the Babar languages based on shared innovations.

 It is spoken in two villages (Batumerah, Kuai) located in the north-western part of Damar.

 Phonology

 The consonant inventory of West Damar is as follows: